Learn the craft of formulating a sermon and Bible class lesson

 Extemporaneous outline sermons:

-Note: extemporaneous sermon creation and delivery is advances work.
+Note: extemporaneous sermon creation and delivery is advanced work.

 You may want to review this later down the road and practice it later.
 The choice is yours.